webIsWonderful/react-simple-search/README.md

-# react-simple-search
+# simpleSearch
-Tiny search app build with React and Context
+A simple search system build with React and Context